-The coastal and pond shorelines, dunes, bogs, shrubswamps, and streams are considered "wetland resource areas" under the Massachusetts Wetlands Protection Act.
-The wetland resource areas and 200-foot buffer zone around the wetland resource areas and bordering vegetated wetland are subject to the jurisdiction of the Aquinnah conservation commission (Map 2)-totally 313 acres (97%) of the Reservation.
+The coastal and pond shorelines, dunes, bordering vegetated wetlands (bogs, shrubswamps and mesic woodland) and 200-foot riverfront area are considered "wetland resource areas" under the Massachusetts Wetlands Protection Act.
+The wetland resource areas and 200-foot buffer zone around the wetland resource areas are subject to the jurisdiction of the Aquinnah conservation commission (Map 2) for a total of 311 acres (96%) of the Reservation.
 The shoreline and adjacent inland are located within the land subject to coastal storm flowage and are in the high velocity zone.
 Installing a trail, boardwalks, bridges, and stairs over these resource areas requires a filing for a Notice of Intent with the Aquinnah conservation commission and Massachusetts Department of Environmental Protection (MA DEP).